gparatore123/nightmare/modules/06-ROP/unit_07.md

 this exploit, namely, the `system()` function.

 The first thing we need to do is determine *where* the `system()` call is loaded.
-Here's running this on a 32-bit installation of Ubuntu linux.
+Here's running this on a 32-bit installation of Ubuntu Linux.

 ``` example
 (gdb) br main